 Written in an engaging and humorous style, this short book investigates the roots of this philosophy, exploring the connections between Descartes’s view of animals, AI, and the persisting puzzle of consciousness.

 (Essay length: approx. 35 pages, 8,000 words)

-This book is currently available in ebook edition from Amazon.
+This book is currently available FREE in ebook editions from various retailers.
 If you are having difficulty getting hold of a copy where you live, please get in touch.
-NOTE: the link below is an affiliate link – see here for more information.
+NOTE: some of the links below are affiliate links – see here for more information.